Vin-Jex/dent-clack/README.md

 ![Project Image](./images/DentClack.png)

-> Dent Clack is a medical web application that helps people get access to quick appointment for dental treatment at the comfort of their home.
+> Dent Clack is a medical web application that makes booking dental appointments easier and quicker from the comfort of your home.

 ---

 ### Table of Contents

-The below links would help you navigate to different sections of the README.

 - [Description](#description)
 - [How To Get Started](#getting-started)